-In order to fulfil its mission, the Foundation's main project is the establishment and development of the Jewish Museum of Spain, a cultural centre located in Madrid that will help the millenary history of the Jewish people become known by both Spanish society and international tourists.
+In order to fulfill its mission, the Foundation's main project is the establishment and development of the Jewish Museum of Spain, a cultural centre located in Madrid that will help the millenary history of the Jewish people become known by both Spanish society and international tourists.
 Therefore it will contribute, by promoting tolerance, to eradicate the blight of antisemitism.

 Outreach, encouragement and promotion of Jewish culture, in all its aspects and expressions

 The Fundación Hispanojudía (“Hispanic Jewish Foundation”) is a non-profit organization that aims for the following objectives:

 - · To promote relations between Israel, Spain and Latin America, especially through their respective Jewish Communities

 - · To recover the historical memory of the role that Jews have undertaken in the Spanish nation and in Europe over the many centuries of our history